ErrorxCode/XCodebase/README.md

             @Override
             public void onSuccessful(@Nullable Object object) {
                 // This object contains variable of the 'X' type that you have requested.
-            }
+		// You can get the value by using parseX(object); method }

             @Override